 Feast your eyes on the highest suspension bridge in the United States!
 Built in 1929, the Royal Gorge Bridge sits 956 above the Arkansas River.
 Pass under this iconic bridge while whitewater rafting.
 Since the late 1800s, the beauty of the Royal Gorge has captured the attention of many nature lovers.
 The famous bridge has only made more people want to visit.

 4. The Perfect Place for Thrill-Seekers

-We believe that whitewater rafting through the Royal Gorge is one of the most exhilarating activities you can do while visiting.
+We believe that one of the most exhilarating activities you can do while visiting is to raft the Royal Gorge.
 Lucky for you, the thrills don’t stop at taking on class IV+ rapids!
 Zipline parallel to the bridge and cross the gorge yourself.
 Climb the walls of the canyon on the via ferrata course.
 You can even swing over the walls of the Royal Gorge on the skycoaster.
 Find your ideal level of adventure in the Royal Gorge.

 5. The History

 The Royal Gorge has a rich history.
 Each time you visit the Royal Gorge, you contribute to the ever-evolving story!
 It all began with silver.
 The boom in silver drew a few railroad companies’ attention.
 A war broke out between them, and caused tension in the canyon.
 Denver and the Rio Grande won and is currently the railway used today.
 The best part of the Royal Gorge?
 Thanks to the incredible preservation, the wildlife population remains strong.